Beyond Against: Activism from the Eye of the Storm

 Beyond Against is time to rest, regroup, re-imagine and empower your work with a diverse group of equally passionate folks in deeply shared community; to prevent burnout and tend to feelings of overwhelm or despair.

 Beyond Against is an opportunity for members of organizations to connect with one another in the space of the desert and with the support of skilled facilitation and connection to nature.
 Learn more.

-Beyond Against is for people looking for inspiration and direction around “what to do” to and to connect with groups that are doing the work on the front lines.
+Beyond Against is for individuals who are looking for inspiration and direction around “what to do” to and to connect with groups at this gathering that are doing the work on the front lines.
 Learn more.

 In this workshop retreat, you will have the opportunity to be transformed and renewed, find a new sense of ground, open to fresh perspectives, hear & share tools for building bridges between people who hold opposing positions, and gather joyous momentum for the long haul — to stand tall in the Eye of the Storm.

 COST* (exclusive of meals — bring your own)

 $150 per person for groups of 3 or more from the same organization.

 * A note on cost: We have done our absolute best to keep the cost of this gathering reasonable.
 If you or your organization have the means to contribute more, it will help us to possibly offer partial scholarships.